chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > What are your salary expectations?

 Based on my 8 years of experience as a frontend developer and my research of the Munich market, I'm looking at an annual salary of €65k to €70k.
-I'm open to discussing the full compensation package, including benefits like flexible working hours, or performance bonuses, to ensure a mutually beneficial fit.
+I'm open to discussing the full compensation package, including benefits like flexible working hours, performance bonuses, to ensure a mutually beneficial fit.

 > What is your last salary?